zulip/zulip/templates/zerver/help/browse-and-join-streams.md

 in the organization about their stream's creation.

-Thus, you may be notified about the stream's creation with a message in the **Home** view sent by Notification Bot such as the one in the following image.
+Thus, you may be notified about the stream's creation with a message in the **Home** view sent by the notification bot such as the one in the following image.

 ![Streams subscribe alert](/static/images/help/stream-subscribe.png)